f5businessdevelopment/bdOtelLab/docs/ex1.md

 <img src="../images/Picture12.png">

+As you can see above, there is an issue(s) with the application.
+If the application was running as intended, the browser session would have been automatically redirected to a random news site.

+For the remainder of this exercise, you will use Jaeger to identify an investigate any errors.
+You will then modify the application code to correct the identified errors.

 #### Troubleshoot Redis connectivity

+If not currently opened, open Google Chrome from the desktop and select the  Jaeger UI tab.
+If the Jaeger tab is no longer visible, the console is located at http://10.1.1.6:16686.

+Select the '*Otel_Lab*' service from the 'Service' drop-down and click on 'Find Traces'.
+If that is not an available option, refresh the web page and try again.
+You should see output similar to the below example.

+You will likely note multiple errors.
+To start with, you will address the errors associate with the **Redis Connectivity** traces.
+Review the trace/span entries in Jaeger along with the application file, (*labapp.py*) to identify the issue related to connecting to Redis.

 <img src="../images/Picture13.png">

+Update the application file in VS Code to correct the issue and save your changes.
+Upon saving, the application will automatically restart.
+Test your application changes by navigating to the application endpoint at http://10.1.10.6:8080.

+Once you have tried the application, (*yes, it will still fail*), return to the Jaeger UI and search for the latest traces.
+If you have successfully corrected the issue you should see a similar output to the below example.
+While there are still errors reporting, you should see a successful **Redis Connectivity** trace entry.

 <img src="../images/Picture14.png">

 #### Troubleshoot application

+With the database connectivity issue resolved, you will note errors are still being recorded, (*see below*).

 <img src="../images/Picture15.png">

+Review the trace/span entries to identify possible causes of the application issue.
+Be sure to drill down, (*example below*) into spans to help identify the root cause(s).

 <img src="../images/Picture16.png">

+As with the previous issue, update the application file in VS Code to correct the issue and save your changes.
+Upon saving, the application will automatically restart.
+Test your application changes by navigating to the application endpoint at http://10.1.10.6:8080.

+If your corrections are successful, the browser session should be redirected to a random news site.
+To verify all issues have been addressed, review the latest trace information in Jaeger.
+If all issues have been remediated, you should see results similar to the below example.

 <img src="../images/Picture17.png">

+This concludes Exercise 1.

 ---